With us, everyone gets to shine

 For whom?

 Our students are a wonderful group of young people and adults who need individualized support in their studies.
 The need for special support can be related to learning difficulties, physical limitations, or social challenges.
-Erityisopetus ja erityinen tuki ei perustu diagnoosiin, vaan yksilöllisiin tarpeisiin.
+Special education and support are not based on a diagnosis but on individual needs.

 Fields of study?

-Students can complete an upper secondary vocational qualification or qualification modules.
-Before that they can start with preparatory education (TUVA).
-For those who need support the most are not heading for vocational studies we offer preparatory education for work and independent living (TELMA).
+Students can complete an upper secondary vocational qualification or individual qualification modules.
+Before that, they can start with preparatory education (TUVA).
+For those who need the most support and are not pursuing vocational studies, we offer preparatory education for work and independent living (TELMA).

 How we teach?